OgbonnahA6/Heritage-Bank/README.md

 ## Exploratory Data Analysis (EDA):
 ### Summary of Insights
 #### Amount Distribution
   - Loan amounts exhibited a right-skewed distribution, with a concentration of smaller loans and fewer larger facilities.
-This aligns with bank lending practices, whereby the majority of borrowers prefer smaller loans.
+This aligns with bank lending practices, whereby a majority of borrowers prefer smaller loans.

 #### Interest Rate Distribution
 - Interest rates cluster around common values and increase progressively for riskier loans.
 Borrowers with higher risk profiles, such as those with lower credit scores, are generally charged higher interest rates.